 - Writing—they’ll be responsible for creating a lot of content.
-It’s imperative they understand how to write for audiences in a way that captures their attention and connects with them on a deeper level.
+So it’s imperative they understand how to write for audiences in a way that captures their attention and connects with them on a deeper level.

 - Research—they’re investigators.
-They need solid research skills to keep up with new trends in the industry related to your business’ target audience.
+They need solid research skills to keep up with new trends in the industry related to your business’s target audience.

 - Omnichannel and social savvy—they’re a versatile marketer.
 They understand that the customer journey isn’t linear.
 They should know how to implement marketing tactics and strategies across all marketing channels: email, social, paid, SEO, and content.